FreekDB/hackathon_teameffort/extension/README.md

-# borderify
+# FireFox extension for launching TOPspin

 ## What it does

-This extension just includes:

-* a content script, "borderify.js", that is injected into any pages under "mozilla.org/" or any of its subdomains
+This web extension invites TOPdesk employees to take a break, by opening the TOPspin page and inviting them to play.

-The content script draws a border around the document.body.
+(The content script also draws a red border around the document.body.)

-## What it shows
+## Credits

-* how to inject content scripts declaratively using manifest.json
+* This web extension is based on the borderify example from Mozilla (see https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension).